 Uses non-contact technique to perform highly accurate preoperative IOL calculations.
 It is very useful in patients who have previously undergone LASIK surgery.

 FUNDUS FLUORESCEIN ANGIOGRAPHY

-It records the dynamic interaction of fluorescein with both normal and abnormal anatomic structures of the ocular fundus.
-A thorough understanding of the circulation phases is essential for interpretation of abnormalities.
-This can detect diabetic retinopathy, retinal vein occlusions, retinal artery occlusions, edema of the optic disc, and tumors.
+It registers the dynamic interaction of fluorescein with the ocular fundus in both its normal and abnormal anatomic structures.
+The test provides a thorough understanding of the circulation phases, which is essential for interpreting abnormalities.
+This can detect diabetic retinopathy, edema of the optic disc, retinal vein occlusions, retinal artery occlusions, and tumors.